 A story of firsts is now complete in the ‘first city’, St Augustine, Fla., where the nation’s oldest Marian statue was enthroned anew on Sunday with a papal legate in tow.

-Our Lady of La Leche, venerated by the Spanish settlers who arrived in the area in 1565, received a long-awaited canonical coronation at the downtown Cathedral Basilica of St Augustine—home to the oldest Christian community in the nation.
+Our Lady of La Leche, venerated by the Spanish settlers who arrived in the area in 1565, received a long-awaited canonical coronation at the downtown Cathedral Basilica of St Augustine—home to one of the oldest Christian communities in the nation.

 The Mass was presided over by Cardinal Carlos Sierra, Archbishop of Madrid, at the invitation of Pope Francis.